A Word From Dr. Yen: August Is National Wellness Month Vaginal wellness is an important ..

 The chances of serious side effects are extremely unlikely, but some cases have been documented, such as blood clots in the head (a severe new headache, causing double vision, or stroke), blood clots in the chest causing severe shortness of breath, blood clots in the abdomen (causing abdominal pain), blood clots in the leg causing leg swelling and pain.

 These may sound scary, but remember — they’re very rare.

 Theoretically, it’s effective immediately (if you start on your period) vs. other times, you need to use backup for 7 days.
 To be absolutely safe we recommend backup or abstain for the first month.
 For more information, click here.

 Pretty much every medication comes with a tiny risk of allergies, including Seasonique.
 The symptoms are usually mild and include rashes, itching, dizziness.
 If you experience trouble breathing or swollen lips, throat, or tongue, call 911.

-No insurance?
-No problem!
-We offer many payment options to fit your needs.
-If you choose to pay out-of-pocket, Seasonique is very expensive because it’s a name brand.
-Save money by choosing one of several other Seasonique generics, such as Daysee, Ashlyna, Amethia, Camrese, Simpesse.
+If you choose to pay out-of-pocket, Seasonique is an affordable option being $52 for a pack of 84 active pills.
+You can also save money by choosing one of several other Seasonique generics, such as Daysee, Ashlyna, Amethia, Camrese, or Simpesse.

 Seasonique uses a combination of two hormones, estrogen, and progestin, to make your body think it’s pregnant so a real pregnancy won’t happen.